Vedem: Preservation and publication

-Selections from Vedem, illustrated by art that appeared in the magazine and that was created by other children in Terezín, were published with an introduction by Václav Havel in 1994 as We Are Children Just the Same: Vedem, the Secret Magazine of the Boys of Terezín.
+Selections from Vedem, illustrated by art that appeared in the magazine, as well as with the drawings by other children in Terezín, were published with an introduction by Václav Havel in 1995, translated in English as We Are Children Just the Same: Vedem, the Secret Magazine of the Boys of Terezín.
 The editors of this selection included Kurt Jiři Kotouč and Zdenĕk Ornest, two of the original contributors from Terezín.
+The book is the winner of the 1995 National Jewish Book Award by the Jewish Book Council.